 - ensuring that constructive relationships are formed between staff and pupils

 When individual needs of students and staff are met, episodes of challenging behaviour are kept to a minimum.

 When there is a clear framework of expectation and general routines are well defined and respected by staff and students, there is usually a positive ethos.

-Please click here to download our Behaviour Policy 2015 (Word Document – 108 kb)
+Click here to download our Behaviour Policy November 2018 (Word document 115kb)